 The dog’s paws were so raw that they began to bleed.
 And, the dog essentially refused to walk because of it.

 Needless to say, I wasn’t close by.
 So, it took my friend and I awhile to reach her.
 In the meantime, they inched their way down to about a mile from the trailhead.
-This is where we caught up with them and carried the 80 lbs shepherd out on a makeshift stretcher using hiking poles and a blanket.
+This is where we caught up with them.
+Then we carried the 80 lbs shepherd out on a makeshift stretcher using hiking poles and a blanket.

 Monitor your dog consistently.
 Bring booties for its paws in case things turn ugly.
 Or, simply turn around before you reach that point.
 Floating Island Lake or Cathedral Lake are great spots to elect to finish your hike and turn back.

 Leave No Trace on Mount Tallac

 Even if it’s the peak of summer, don’t be the tourist wearing flip-flops, board shorts, and a tank top.
-And make sure you’re carrying more than just the small bottle of water you picked up at the gas station on your way to the trailhead.
+And, carry more than just that small bottle of water you picked up at the gas station on your way to the trailhead.

-Case in point, when I hiked Mount Tallac on August 23, 2017, I collected four of those “disposable” water bottles, a beer can, and a large handful of micro-trash from the trail.
-This is unacceptable, so please carry a small backpack with extra supplies, and pack out everything you bring (and find along the way).
+Case in point … I hiked Mount Tallac on August 23, 2017 and collected four of those “disposable” water bottles, a beer can, and a large handful of micro-trash from the trail.
+This is unacceptable.
+Please carry a small backpack with extra supplies.
+And, pack out everything you bring (and find along the way).

-The trail to Mount Tallac is being “loved to death,” so do your part to ensure it remains beautiful and free of trash.
+The Mount Tallac trail is being “loved to death.”
+Do your part to ensure it remains beautiful and free of trash.

-The image of Mount Tallac that I used in the design of this infographic is a vector art version of one of my photos (you my recognize it from a previous Tahoe Trails post).
-Order a copy at RedBubble.
+The image of Mount Tallac that I used in the above design is vector art from one of my photos.
+You may actually recognize the original photo from one of my previous Tahoe Trails post.
+Bonus points to those who do!